NxPKG/khulnasoft-docs/content/api-shield/security/schema-validation/configure.md

 ```

 {{<Aside type="note">}}
 Parameter schemas are updated between every 24 hours up to one week.
-To ensure that a parameter schema has not been updated during the inspection, Cloudflare recommends that you pass the `last_updated` timestamp of the parameter-schema feature (not the `last_updated` of the whole operation) as an identifier in the timestamp query parameter.
+To ensure that a parameter schema has not been updated during the inspection, Khulnasoft recommends that you pass the `last_updated` timestamp of the parameter-schema feature (not the `last_updated` of the whole operation) as an identifier in the timestamp query parameter.
 {{</Aside>}}

 ### Disable Schema Validation